ccamel/awesome-ccamel/README.md

 - [projectwallace/css-code-quality](https://github.com/projectwallace/css-code-quality) - Calculate the Code Quality score of your CSS based on a range of different quality guards.
 - [public-awesome/stargaze-tools](https://github.com/public-awesome/stargaze-tools) - Tools for launching NFT projects on Stargaze
 - [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - JavaScript API for Chrome and Firefox
+- [quint-co/quint](https://github.com/quint-co/quint) - An executable specification language  with delightful tooling based on the temporal logic of actions (TLA)
 - [r-wasm/webr](https://github.com/r-wasm/webr) - The statistical language R compiled to WebAssembly via Emscripten, for use in web browsers and Node.
 - [radix-ui/themes](https://github.com/radix-ui/themes) - Radix Themes is an open-source component library optimized for fast development, easy maintenance, and accessibility.
 Maintained by @workos.
 - [rahuldkjain/github-profile-readme-generator](https://github.com/rahuldkjain/github-profile-readme-generator) - 🚀 Generate GitHub profile README easily with the latest add-ons like visitors count, GitHub stats, etc using minimal UI.